Burke County, Georgia: Politics

-Burke County was traditionally a swing county in federal politics, voting for the winner in every presidential election from 1984 and 2012 except 2000 (when Republican George W. Bush won the presidency while losing the county to Democrat Al Gore).
-More recently, the county has developed a slight Republican lean, voting for Republican Donald Trump in 2024 by a comfortable margin.
+Burke County was traditionally a swing county in federal politics, voting for the national popular vote winner in every presidential election from 1984 to 2016.
+However, the county has developed a slight Republican lean more recently.
+In 2020, it was the only county in the nation to flip to Donald Trump in a state that flipped to Joe Biden.
+Four years later, the county voted for Republican Donald Trump again in 2024, this time by a comfortable margin.
+It is now a Republican-leaning swing county.